satorici/satori-docs/satori_help/docs/modes/ci/github.md

-# Integrate Satori CI with your commits using our Github App
+# Integrate Satori with your commits using our Github App

 Each time you push code to your GitHub repository, there is a potential risk that may be introduced.
 To safeguard your project and its sensitive data, it's crucial to minimize the malfunctions or vulnerabilities.
 The three primary areas of concern are: